-The University has a wide range of digital tools and services to help you study remotely.
-The Student IT team is here to help with IT support to get you setup and connected, ready for online study.
+The University has a wide range of digital tools, information and services to help you study remotely.
+The Student IT team is here to help with IT support to get you set up and connected, ready for online study.

 Getting connected with a VPN